karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-and-dotnet-core.md

 });
 ```

-So we have to do some Reflection to obtain it and pass it into the AddRedisInstrumentationMethod:
+You can't access the ConnectionMultiplexer because it a class property that is not publicly accesible, so we have to do some Reflection to obtain it and pass it into the AddRedisInstrumentationMethod:

 ```csharp
 public static class RedisCacheExtensions